laempy/pyoints/README.md

 in the commonly used numpy record array according to its natural structure.
 For example, a three dimensional point cloud represents a set of points, each characterized by a coordinate and none to many additional attributes.
 So the points are stored in a one dimensional record array.
-On the other hand raster images are stored in a two dimensional record array, which allows for the commonly used index access of raster cells.
-Still each cell is characterized by a coordinate and none to many additional attributes.
+Conversely raster images are stored in a two dimensional record array, which allows for the commonly used index access of raster cells.
+Still, each cell is characterized by a coordinate and none to many additional attributes.
 Three dimensional voxels are accordingly represented by three dimensional record arrays.

 Since all objects of a voxel or raster are also interpreted as a point cloud, spatial neighborhood queries, like nearest neighbours or distance search, can be performed with unified functions.
-So, each extension of `GeoRecords` provides a spatial index `IndexKD` to conveniently perform efficient neighborhood queries.
+Thus, each extension of `GeoRecords` provides a spatial index `IndexKD` to conveniently perform efficient neighborhood queries.
 The class `IndexKD` is a wrapper of different spatial indices, to handle *k*-dimensional spatial queries of different kinds.
 The